Hajji Ebrahim Shirazi

 In 1794, Lotf Ali Khan was arrested and killed, Agha Mohammad Khan became the new Shah of Iran and Ebrahim became his grand vizier.
 In this time, Ebrahim became engaged in internal and administrative affairs, and was one of Agha Mohammad Khan's major advisors.
-In 1795, Ebrahim proposed a coronation ceremony for Mohammad Khan, at which he placed the crown on the king.
-Ebrahim was present when Agha Mohammad Khan was assassinated in Shushi; he quickly returned to Tehran and proclaimed Fath-Ali, the nephew of the late Shah, the new king, preventing a civil war.
+In 1795, Ebrahim proposed a coronation ceremony for Mohammad Khan, at which he placed the crown on the shah.
+Ebrahim was present when Agha Mohammad Khan was assassinated in Shushi; he quickly returned to Tehran and proclaimed Fath-Ali, the nephew of the late shah, the new shah, preventing a civil war.
 Ebrahim remained grand vizier until 1801, when he was killed at the behest of Fath-Ali Shah, who was afraid of Ebrahim's powerful position.
-Most of Ebrahim's family, with the exception of one of his sons Ali Akbar and his daughter Mahbanu Khanum, were also subsequently killed.
-Ebrahim's descendants later formed the Qavam family, who became influential in the mid-to-late Qajar period.
+Most of Ebrahim's family, with the exception of one of his sons Ali Akbar Qavam ol-Molk and his daughter Mahbanu Khanum, were also subsequently killed.
+Ebrahim's descendants later formed the Qavam family, who became influential in the mid-to-late Qajar era.
 Some of his descendants like Mirza Abolhassan Khan Ilchi had important roles and were powerful in the royal court.

-Hajji Ebrahim Shirazi's role in ending the succession war of Karim Khan Zand and transitioning power from Zands to the Qajars, as well as enthroning four kings, made him known as a kingmaker, and marks him as one of the most remarkable politicians in modern Iranian history.
+Hajji Ebrahim Shirazi's role in ending the succession war of Karim Khan Zand and transitioning power from the Zands to the Qajars, as well as enthroning four shahs, made him known as a kingmaker, and marks him as one of the most remarkable politicians in modern Iranian history.